codeforboston/communityconnect/README.md

 # Community Connect
-"Community Connect" is a mobile health application that aims to consolidate resources available in communities in order to promote healthy lifestyle choices.
-We are working in conjunction with Massachusetts General Hospital's [Center for Community Health Improvement](https://www.massgeneral.org/cchi/) and Revere CARES Coalition to create a database of resources that include substance abuse counseling, affordable healthy food options, child care, and more.
+"Community Connect" is a health resource web application that aims to consolidate information about businesses and organization available in communities that promote healthy lifestyle choices.
+A health resource is defined as services or materials that improve the quality of life of others, ranging from affordable child care, substance abuse counseling, domestic violence support, and more.
+We are working in conjunction with Massachusetts General Hospital's [Center for Community Health Improvement](https://www.massgeneral.org/cchi/) and Revere CARES Coalition to create an extensive database in our pilot region of Revere, Charlestown, and Boston.

 ## How this works
 Resources are stored in a google spreadsheet (New). https://docs.google.com/spreadsheets/d/1QolGVE4wVWSKdiWeMaprQGVI6MsjuLZXM5XQ6mTtONA/edit?usp=sharing